Filip-Rak/Discrete-Modelling/README.md

 A complex 2D Lattice Gas Automaton in C++ using SFML and TGUI libraries as well as CUDA framework with the following features:
 - **Three cell states**: Air, Gas, Wall.
 - **Random seed generation**: Probability of cell being of Gas type inputted by the user.
-- **Real time grid manipulation**: User can modify any cell to be of any type while the simulation is running or paused.
+- **Real-time grid manipulation**: User can modify any cell to be of any type while the simulation is running or paused.
 - **Simulation controls**: The simulation can be paused, sped up, slowed down, reset or regenerated.
 - **Option to display or hide the grid**.
-- **Ability to change the processing unit from CPU to GPU in real-time**: Regrettably GPU update method doesn't do anything anymore in the final version.
+- **Ability to change the processing unit from CPU to GPU in real-time**: Regrettably, the GPU update method is non-functional in the final version.
 The reason for this is that every subsequent project required significant changes to the automaton's rule application, which in turn meant that both the CPU and GPU automaton update codes had to be rewritten each time.

 ![LGA simulation](Media/ex6_LGA.gif)